 - Complaints, queries and suggestions

 1. Who we are

-The Services are operated by Discovery Sports Events Limited, a limited liability company registered in England and Wales under company registration 4361881 whose registered office is at Chiswick Park Building 2, 566 Chiswick High Road, London W4 5YB, United Kingdom.
-Discovery Sports Events Limited is the data controller of personal information collected from the Services.
+The Services are operated by Warner Bros.
+Discovery Sports Limited, a limited liability company registered in England and Wales under company registration 4361881 whose registered office is at Chiswick Park Building 2, 566 Chiswick High Road, London W4 5YB, United Kingdom.
+Warner Bros.
+Discovery Sports Limited is the data controller of personal information collected from the Services.

 We do not and will not knowingly collect information from any unsupervised child under the age of 16.
 The Services are not directed at children and we do not knowingly collect any personal information from children.